pinellolab/haystack_bio/README.md

                         (default z-score TF>0 and rho>0.3)
   --keep_intermediate_files
-                        keep intermediate bedgraph files --n_processes N_PROCESSES
+                        keep intermediate bedgraph files --do_not_filter_bams  Use BAM files as provided.
+Do not remove reads that are unmapped, mate unmapped not primary aligned or low MAPQ reads, reads failing qc and optical duplicates --n_processes N_PROCESSES
                         Specify the number of processes to use.
 The default is
                         #cores available.